Chapter 1 : Fun for the Whole Family

 “What was all the yelling about?”
 The portly figure of Dudley Dursley appeared in the doorway, nursing one of the muggle ales that he always brought along whenever he came to visit.
 Privately, he’d admitted to Harry that even the tap water in a magical home left him feeling “all weird inside” for a day or two.

 Dietary considerations aside, Harry had to give his cousin credit for trying.
 Dudley did his best to bridge the yawning chasm dividing the two branches of the star-crossed Evans lineage.
-Aside from visiting on birthdays and Christmas Eve, he would occasionally ring Harry up to pass on some bit of news, such as Uncle Vernon’s third coronary bypass or Aunt Petunia’s unsuccessful bid for chairwoman of the Privet Drive Neighborhood Association.
+Aside from visiting on birthdays and Christmas Eve, he would occasionally ring Harry up to pass on some bit of news, such as Uncle Vernon’s third coronary bypass or Aunt Petunia’s unsuccessful bid for chairwoman of the Privet Drive Neighborhood Watch.
 It made Harry feel a bit bad that he hadn’t made more of an effort to bring their two families together.
 Against all odds, Dudley had turned out to be an essentially decent human being.
 Harry momentarily entertained the thought that unemployed Dementors could find work counseling ill-mannered muggle children.

 Iris and Dudley, Jr. launched themselves at Dudley’s legs, already squalling about the horrors they’d suffered, the cruelty of their cousins and how much they wanted to return home so that they wouldn’t miss their favorite programs on the telly.
 “Apple doesn’t fall far from the tree, does it?”
 Ron mumbled under his breath, causing Harry to sigh.
 None of his in-laws were fond of Dudley.
 At least Ron managed to keep his commentary mostly to himself.